livingdocsIO/documentation/content/reference-docs/server-extensions/server-hooks.md

 ### registerListHooks()

 There is one hook for the `document-lists` feature.
-The hook can be registerd through `registerListHooks()`.
+The hook can be registered through `registerListHooks()`.

-Here is a full example:
+Example:
 ```js
 const appConfig = require('./conf')
 const liServer = require('@livingdocs/server')(appConfig)